Is your Upwork profile getting rejected? So how to get an Upwork profile approved even if it has been rejected previously?

 We aren’t providing any wrong or misleading information.
 It is the most experienced in technology.
 It is the primary skill.
 Though we prefer working in other areas more as a freelancer.

-9. Link Other Accounts
+9. Link Social Media Accounts

 Link your other accounts from other social networks and development site profile.